bradkav/PBHbounds/README.md

 ```
 where `LIST_FILE` is a text file containing a list of bounds to be plotted (see `listfiles/list_all.txt` for an example) and `OUT_FILE` is the full filename of the image to be output (e.g. `plots/PBHbounds.pdf`).
 You can use the short flags `-lf` and `-of` for specifying the list file and output file.

+A dark theme (with black background and white text) can be set using the flag `--dark`.

 The plot style and some of the bounds are inspired by [arXiv:1801.00808](https://arxiv.org/abs/1801.00808).

 Constraints on the primordial power spectrum can be plotted with